mech/Notes/JavaScript/React/components.md

 # Components

+> Basically treat the app as a game engine, and use a lot of the same techniques.

 UI are fundamentally tree.
 Dealing with REST endpoint introduces complexity.
 Whatever comes out from that endpoint is typically not in the shape my UI expected.

 UI components should define what they need.
 Use a recursive description (JSON, EDN, Transit, etc).
 Falcor, JSON Graph.